michael-grace/michael-grace/README.md

 # Hey, I'm Michael.

+###### he/him

 I'm currently an undergraduate Computer Science and Mathematics student at the University of York, U.K., and part of the [@UniversityRadioYork](https://www.github.com/UniversityRadioYork) Computing team, developing and maintaing our systems to allow people to host and present radio shows.

-- Primarily interested in back-end code and system software, with system administration experience,
-- Proficient in Go, Python and Java, and comfortable in basic web-development tools,
+Proficient in Python and Go, and can make my way around web dev, including JavaScript and PHP.
-- Currently working to improve in C/C++ and Kotlin.

 ##### Extra Bits